andre-reyes/Microprocessors-II/Lab3/README.md

 # Lab 3 - Using Sensors to Control Motors

 This lab is to design a controller to control a fan driven by a DC motor.
-Your design needs to display the clock and the fan’s rotation direction and speed.
-You must use a timer interrupt.
-Your system will use sound sensor to detect music notes and control the speed of the motor.
+Our design uses and LCD display to show the clock and the fan’s rotation direction and speed.
+Using a timer interrupt the system uses sound sensor to detect music notes and control the speed of the motor.

 ## Folder Structure